dsp-uga/Flanagan/README.md

       -
       -

+  3. **Support Vector Machine with Flatten Images**

+      - Flattening `N` images, each of dimension `(X, Y)` results in a matrix of dimension `(X*Y, N)`
+      - Each row of matrix is labelled with respective pixel in the mask
+      - Takes a huge amount of time to perform SVM.
+Tried on small data with 10 train samples and 2 test samples, which took about 5 hours to train SVM and 40 minutes to predict.
+Ended up with no desired output
+      - Pixelwise segmentations are not suitable to use Support Vector Machine

-  3. **Support Vector Machine with Histogram of Gradient**
+  4. **Support Vector Machine with Histogram of Gradient**

       - HOG works well in detecting the shape of cells but not cilia (Cilia are too thin and small to detect)
       - Instead of inputting HOG feature descriptors in SVM, we used HOG images since the labels are assigned to each pixel but not each image.
 That is to say, stacking all pixels of 211 training videos, there will be 4 million instances in SVM.
+      - Since we have small patches setting in HOG, it took 24 hours to run all HOG descriptors (Both training and testing set)
-      - Takes forever to run the model because of the great amount of instances
+      - It takes forever to run the model because of the great amount of instances
       - Visualization of one frame of the video, one hog frame of the video, and the mask:

       <p align = "center">
       <img src = "img/hog2svm_visualization.png" width = >
       </p>

+      - Pixelwise segmentations are not suitable to use Support Vector Machine

 ## Authors
 (Ordered alphabetically)